Happiness can be defined as a state of well-being characterized by emotions ranging from satisfaction to intense joy.

-The main difference between the two is that hormones are released by the endocrine system as chemical impulses, while neurotransmitters are released by the central nervous system as electrical impulses.
+The main difference between the two is that hormones are released by the endocrine system as chemical impulses, while neurotransmitters are removed by the central nervous system as electrical impulses.

-The feeling of happiness is related to the release of chemical factors in the brain called neurotransmitters.
+The feeling of happiness is related to releasing chemical factors in the brain called neurotransmitters.

 The hormones of happiness

 Human hormones count for about 50, while known neurotransmitters have been estimated at around 100.
 Some of the main ones associated with feelings of happiness are:

 Other influencing factors are:

 Researchers also agree that many other factors go into happiness, such as financial stability and relationships with others, to name just a few.

 It is important to remember that while the effects of increasing happiness hormones and neurotransmitters are being investigated by professionals, no single neurochemical is a quick fix for happiness as they act in unison.